Past Journey of Faith Events

 JANUARY 2016 | Deepening Understandings of Islam

-- January 13 | Guest speaker: Zafar Siddiqui of the Islamic Resource Group.
+January 13 | With guest speaker: Zafar Siddiqui of the Islamic Resource Group.
 The IRG builds bridges of understanding between Minnesota Muslims and the broader Minnesota community.
-We explored basic terminology, demographics, and the differences between religion and culture as well as learning about Muslims’ beliefs, practices, and religious celebrations.
-We also explored similarities and differences between Islam and Christianity.

-- January 27 | Islamophobia Funding.
-Guest speaker Gail Anderson, United Theological Seminary of the Twin Cities Director of Interfaith and Intercultural Initiatives, offered an overview of the forces funding Islamophobia.
+January 27 | Islamophobia Funding.
+With guest speaker Gail Anderson, United Theological Seminary of the Twin Cities Director of Interfaith and Intercultural Initiatives, offered an overview of the forces funding Islamophobia.

 December 2 & 9 | Our UCC Involvement in Global Ministries

-- December 2 | East Timor
+December 2 | East Timor

-- December 9 | Turkey
+December 9 | Turkey